Milford and Doubtful Sound Cruises

 There are about 6 or 7 Cruise companies in Milford Sound.
-The largest operator of cuises in the area is Real Journeys whilst smaller and more personalised cruises are offered by Mitre Peak Cruises, Red Boats, Cruise Milford and a few others.
+The largest operator of cruises is Real Journeys whilst smaller and more personalised cruises are offered by Mitre Peak Cruises, Red Boats, Cruise Milford and a few others.
 Within Milford Sound, you can also view the Underwater Observatory and in both Sounds, you can experience kayaking (see below).

 The departure point for Milford Sound cruises is 2 hours drive from Te Anau Lodge along the incredible Milford Highway, whilst Doubtful Sound cruises depart from Lake Manapouri, 30 minutes drive from the Lodge.

-Pick -up options from the Lodge are available for those who prefer not to drive.
+Pick-up options to the Sounds, from the Lodge are available for those who prefer not to drive.

 Lake Te Anau Cruises and Glowworm Cave Tours

 Join an elegant Lake Te Anau Cruise aboard a historic sailing ship while exploring the Fiordland National Park.
 Sail across half a century and magnificent Lake Te Anau to mystical discoveries in middle and south Fjords with the Faith in Fiordland.

 Real Journeys also offers trips across Lake Te anau to visit the fascinating Glowworm Caves.
 Experience a mysterious underground world of rushing water before drifting in silent darkness beneath the luminous shimmer of hundreds of glowworms.